RobbeSchepens/JsonSerializerBenchmark/README.md

 # JsonSerializerBenchmark
-A custom benchmark where I test multiple JSON serializers to check how quickly they can serialize and deserialize a UserProfile object with some data in.
+A custom benchmark where I test multiple JSON serializers to check how quickly they can serialize and deserialize a UserProfile object with some data in a million times.

+Everything in .NET Core 3.1.2.
+The serializers tested are:

+1. NewtonSoft
+1. ServiceStack.Text
+1. Jil
+1. System.Text.Json
+1. Utf8Json

 ## Build and run